 Lemon Butter Shrimp is a super easy Italian shrimp appetizer recipe or light shrimp dinner.
 Just a little prep and a quick bake in the oven and you’ve just found deliciousness.
 Perfect for when you have to hit the kitchen running, this tasty Italian shrimp appetizer takes just twenty minutes to make and there’s barely any clean-up.
 Serve with plenty of napkins.

-Nothing like getting a party started than with a great shrimp appetizer.
+Nothing like getting a party started than with this great lemon butter shrimp recipe.
 This is one of the best and easiest shrimp recipes in my repertoire.

 With just a little prep of peeling the shrimp and slicing some lemons, in 15 minutes you’ve got a succulent easy shrimp appetizer.Easy as can be, let’s get started